WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/procedures.md

 ## General guidelines for writing procedures

 - Format procedures consistently so that readers know where to find them easily by scanning content.
+- In general, use headings for procedures so that readers find the exact instructions quickly.
 - Capitalize the first word in each step and end the step with a period; except where the step doesn't include end punctuation.
 - Write complete sentences with a consistent sentence structure.
 - Use [imperative verb forms]() in procedures.